On the number of vertices of Newton--Okounkov polygons: Slopes and lengths of sides

-\begin{remark} Note that the methods of section \ref{sec:proofs} allow us to understand the set of big divisors $D$ such that the negative components of $D-\mu C$ are the prescribed curves $C_1,\dots,C_n$.
-For example, if all the $t_i$ are distinct, then this set is an open subset of big cone. \end{remark}
+\begin{remark} Note that the methods of section \ref{sec:proofs} provide information on the set $\mathcal{D}_C(C_1,\dots, C_n)$.
+For example, if $C_1+\dots+C_n$ is a maximal negative definite configuration and all the $t_i$ are distinct, then this set is an open subset of the big cone. \end{remark}

 { }

 Joaquim Ro\'{e}, Universitat Aut\`{o}noma de Barcelona, Departament de Matem\`{a}tiques, 08193 Bellaterra (Barcelona), Spain. \\ \nopagebreak \textit{E-mail address:} \texttt{jroe@mat.uab.cat}

 Tomasz Szemberg, Department of Mathematics, Pedagogical University Cracow, Podchor\c{a}\.zych 2, PL-30-084 Krak\'ow, Poland.\\ \nopagebreak \textit{E-mail address:} \texttt{tomasz.szemberg@gmail.com}